Financing Your Education

 Once you’ve been accepted to medical school, your next hurdle will be learning about how to pay for medical school.

-Between 70 - 80% of all Stony Brook University SOM students finance their medical education solely or partially through the Federal Direct Loan program: Federal Direct Unsubsidized Stafford loan and Federal Direct Grad PLUS are the federal loans available to SBU SOM students.
+Between 70 - 80% of all students attending the Renaissance School of Medicine (RSOM) at Stony Brook University finance their medical education solely or partially through the Federal Direct Loan program: Federal Direct Unsubsidized Stafford loan and Federal Direct Grad PLUS are the federal loans available to RSOM students.

 Prior to matriculation, all accepted students will receive a complete FA application packet.
 All students applying for any financial assistance, including federal loans must complete: